 However, you may have PID if you experience:

 - Pain in your lower abdomen and pelvis

 - Abnormal bleeding during or after intercourse, or between menstrual cycles

-Untreated pelvic inflammatory disease can result in scar tissue and damage your reproductive organs.
-Other complications include:
+If left undiagnosed and untreated, pelvic inflammatory disease can result in scar tissue and damage to your reproductive organs.

-- Transvaginal sonogram: Your doctor can use a wandlike device to take images of your reproductive organs.
+This procedure utilizes a wand-like device to take images of your reproductive organs.

-- Laparoscopy: Your doctor can thread a tiny camera through an incision in your abdomen to view your pelvic organs.
+This procedure moves a thread and tiny camera through an incision in your abdomen to view your pelvic organs.

 Treatment for PID

 Most women with PID need outpatient treatment, although women who are seriously ill, pregnant or have not responded to oral medications may require further intensive care.
 Treatment for PID won’t reverse any damages developed in your reproductive system, so it’s urgent that you reach out to a fertility clinic or doctor as soon as possible if you suspect signs of PID.